cran-task-views/Epidemiology/Epidemiology.md

 -   `r pkg("epitrix")`: A collection of small functions useful for epidemics analysis and infectious disease modeling.
-This includes computation of basic reproduction numbers (R0) from daily growth rates, generation of hashed labels to anonymise data, and fitting discretized Gamma distributions.
+This includes computation of basic reproduction numbers (R0) from daily growth rates, generation of hashed labels to anonymize data, and fitting discretized Gamma distributions.
 -   `r pkg("linelist")`: Implements the `linelist` class for storing case line list data, which extends `data.frame` and `tibble` by adding the ability to